 Alison, who calls herself an accidental beekeeper, makes our beautiful hand and face creams.
 ‘I used to visit an allotment when my children were young (actually it became a bit of a woman’s co-operative – all of us escaping from family life).
 The local beekeeping association introduced some hives, and I learnt my skills from some retired gentlemen.
 It was a lovely way to learn.’

-That was thirty years ago, and now Alison keeps her own hives, through which she produces her multi-award-winning products, all produced at home.
+That was thirty years ago, and now Alison keeps her own hives, through which she produces her multi-award-winning wellness products, all produced at home.
 ‘We’ve got a stainless-steel kitchen, which works beautifully.

 ‘Over the years I’ve developed lots of products, but try to keep things simple, especially when it comes to your face.
 To be honest, I struggle with marketing in the beauty industry.
 I think it’s deeply exploitative of women’s vulnerabilities.
 So I don’t make a day and a night face cream, just one moisturising cream.
 Bees are just brilliant.
 The oils and the honey absorb beautifully while the beeswax leaves the finest film on the surface of your skin.
 Meaning it both holds the moisture in and protects you from the chemicals that will be in your SPF.’